LENS: A Learnable Evaluation Metric for Text Simplification

-\paragraph{Lack of Human Evaluation Data.} Supervised metrics that finetune language models using human ratings have shown to perform well on machine translation \cite{rei-etal-2021-references, wan-etal-2021-robleurt} and data-to-text generation \cite{sellam-etal-2020-bleurt}.
-However, there is a lack of human evaluation datasets suitable for finetuning pretrained language models for simplification evaluation. \citet{manchego-etal-2021-un} released 0-100 continuous scale ratings for 600 simplifications sampled from six systems, which is not large enough to train and evaluate evaluation metrics. \citet{sulem-etal-2018-semantic} released 5-point Likert scale ratings for 1750 simplifications generated by different parameter settings of six systems.
-However, these simplifications focus only on sentence splitting and do not include delete- and paraphrase-focused simplifications.
-Furthermore, both datasets do not contain outputs from the state-of-the-art generation systems such as GPT-3.5 \cite{ouyang2022training}, which has been shown to generate fluent and relevant texts indistinguishable from human-written texts.
+There is a lack of suitable human evaluation datasets for fine-tuning pre-trained language models for simplification evaluation. \citet{alva-manchego-etal-2021-un} released 0-100 continuous scale ratings on fluency, meaning preservation, and simplicity for only 600 simplifications sampled from six systems. \citet{sulem-etal-2018-simple} released 5-point Likert scale ratings on the same three dimensions for 1,960 simplifications generated by different configurations of six systems.
+Both datasets are relatively small and cover too few different system designs.
+For example, they do not include the newer state-of-the-art systems \cite{sheang-saggion-2021-controllable, martin-etal-2022-muss} that are based on T5 \cite{raffel2020exploring} and other large pre-trained language models.